 The TAG Captains Program empowers member leaders to quickly disseminate information out to our larger membership.

-Our captains are members who have volunteered to help us keep fellow members educated and up to date on union happenings: from WCC meetings, to surveys, to contract negotiations, and urgent actions needed.
-Our Captains are your point person for the union and a friendly face among a sea of over 6,000 members.
+Our Captains are members who have volunteered to help us keep fellow members educated and up-to-date on Union happenings, from WCC meetings to surveys, contract negotiations, and urgent actions needed.
+Our Captains are your point people for the Union and a friendly face among a sea of more than 6,000 members.

 Think you could be a Captain?
-SIGN UP HERE (HYPERLINK: https://tinyurl.com/TAGCaptains)
+Email 839tagme@gmail.com to express interest.

 Need a Captain?
 Reach out at WCCchair839@gmail.com